If homeschool moms were suddenly subjected to surprise teacher evaluations, would you pass?

 Really it is our kids who set the standards for how we approach teaching.
 And their standards are made out of flammable paper we can light on fire if ever that method stops working or gets boring.
 An evaluator may find using a magnadoodle to teach spelling sort of ridiculous, not knowing that it made spelling fun for little Sally and she actually practices her words, and handwriting, several times a day.

 Eventually some homeschoolers may learn to teach themselves!
 Then what?
 An evaluator shows up and there you are playing on your phone or painting your nails.
 Cause little Johnny is working through his calculus lesson on his own while editing his latest client’s website.

 Your evaluation may look something like this:

-Even the best of homeschoolers would fail standard teacher evaluations.
-Despite the public embarrassment that could befall homeschoolers everywhere if we make the news for failing our surprise judgements, I know I would be somewhat happy to fail.
+Even the best of homeschoolers might fail standard teacher evaluations.
+I know I would be somewhat happy to fail.
 You cannot measure speed with a thermometer.
 And you cannot measure the quality of a uniquely designed plan of individualized education using a checklist for manufactured drones.

 However, we are capable of evaluating ourselves.
 Or you can ask for feedback from your clients and coworkers, if you dare.
 I know I have tried some pretty ridiculous things in efforts to educate, motivate, or just get though a not so exciting day in our years homeschooling.
 I have also had some moments where I wish there was a witness to my master ninja teaching skills.